YummyOreo/wyvern/README.md

 * Private rooms
 	* This will have your room not be on a public list, to join a private room, you need a direct link to the room
 * And MORE!

+## How To Help
+You can help by:
+* Forking the repo
+	* If you fork the repo and add/fix code, feel free to DM me on Discord, my tag is OreoDivision#0001.
+	* You will also be added to (Foreked Devs)[https://github.com/OreoDivision/chat-app-oreo#foreked-devs] list if it is accepted!
+* Make Changes to the UI/Graphic Designe Changes
+	* If you do want to make UI/Graphic Designe Changes DM me on Discord.
+My tag is OreoDivision#0001.
+And we can talk about what you think should change about the UI/Graphic Designe Changes
+	* You will also be added to (Foreked Devs)[https://github.com/OreoDivision/chat-app-oreo#foreked-devs] list if it is accepted!

 ## How to run the chat app:
 **Disclaimer:** Not everything works, __feel free__ **to fork** this and work on it, *tell me if you do, and I might add your fixes/additions to the game!* **To do so Dm me on Discord @ OreoDivision#0001.**